FRC830/aa_scouting/README.md

 830_scouting_forms
 ==================

-Scouting forms for FRC team 830 - Compatible with Python 2 and 3 (usually), uses Tkinter
+Scouting form for the 2014 FIRST FRC game - Aerial Assist Created by FRC team 830 - Compatible with Python 2 and 3, uses Tkinter

 Installation instructions
 -------------------------